 Interested in a private company training?
 Request it here.

 Adding your website or API to Azure can easily be done with Web Apps.
-In this module, you will learn how to create them, and the different deployment options.
+In this module you will learn how to create this.

 There will often be the need to store data in the cloud.
 Microsoft offers different ways of storing data within a Storage Account depending on what kind of data you would like to store.
 In this module, you will learn more about the storage options available to you in Microsoft Azure: things like Blob, File, Queue and Table-storage and how to implement them into your website.

 An important part of application design is integration by sending messages through a message broker.
 This allows asynchronous work dispatch to another application.
-In this module we will focuts on Queues, Topics, and Subscriptions which can be used for sending messages between the different parts of your cloud application.
+In this module we will focus on the Service Bus with Queues, Topics and Subscriptions which can be used for sending messages between the different parts of your cloud application.

 Serverless computing has many faces.
 E.g.: Azure functions allow you to add serverless code in the cloud.
-Another one, which you will see in this module is Logic Apps.
-Logic Apps is a more visual way for creating event-based functionalities.
+Another approach you will encounter in this module is Logic Apps, which provide a more visual way to build event‑driven workflows.

 Many business applications store their data in a relational database.
 When creating your applications in the cloud, several relational database solutions exist.
 Azure SQL databases is Microsoft's way of providing relational databases in the cloud, without the need of setting up your own virtual machine with SQL server installed.